kmspitzer/Exchange-Rate-Project/README.md

 ## Project Description

-This project attempts to find a correlation exchange rate and inflation.
-We looked at a few countries currencies vs the US dollar.
+This project attempts to find a correlation between exchange rate and inflation.
+We looked at a few countries' currencies vs the US dollar.
 And compared the FX rate to the countrys inflation.
 This project is a two part.
 One the analysis and technical design and the second part is a presentation of the analysis to the class.

 In this example we can see an output of the Indian Rupee (INR) and India Rate of Inflation.
 ![INR](Output/XRvsInflLineGraph_INR.png)